millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuide900.md

    ![](./images/900/image016.png)

-- When Oracle Data Visualization Desktop opens, click on the ‘Create’ button and ‘Connection’ selection highlighted.
+- When Oracle Data Visualization Desktop opens, click on the __‘Create’__ button and __‘Connection’__ selection highlighted.

    ![](./images/900/image018.png)

-- In the Create Connection Dialog, select the highlighted option for ‘Oracle Autonomous Data Warehouse’ and start moving through the wizard.
+- In the Create Connection Dialog, select the highlighted option for __‘Oracle Autonomous Data Warehouse’__ and start moving through the wizard.

    ![](./images/900/image021.png)

-- Go back to the directory where you saved your wallet file and extracted the file, ‘tnsnames.ora’.
+- Go back to the directory where you saved your wallet file and extracted the file, __‘tnsnames.ora’__.
 Open the file and search for information that you will use to connect with.
 I have provided an entry from the file as an example.

    ```
    kzengdw1_high = (description= (address=(protocol=tcps)(port=1522)(host=adwc.us-e1-1.oraclecloud.com))